Table Of Contents

 - Save any receipts or other documents related to third parties (such as receipts for repairs you made).

 If you’re overwhelmed by the eviction process in general, become a LegalShield member.
-A provider attorney can handle much of the situation for you, including reviewing documents and providing legal advice.
+A provider lawyer can handle much of the situation for you, including reviewing documents and providing legal advice.

 Many tenants feel powerless against landlords.